...

 How to use Male Fern

-1. Powder of rhizome and the root.
-The recommended dose is 5 grams in the morning and five at night (half this dose for children).
-Fifteen minutes after, take two spoonfuls of any saline purgative (sodium or magnesium sulfate).
+- Powder of rhizome and root.
+The recommended dose is 5 grams in the morning and 5 grams at night (half this dose for children).
+Fifteen minutes later, take two spoonfuls of any saline purgative (sodium or magnesium sulfate).
 Castor bean oil is not recommended in this case.

-2. Ether extract (obtained with ether).
-Take 3-5 grams of this fern-root extract with an empty stomach, prepared in pharmacies, and usually presented in the form of capsules of 0.5 grams (six to ten capsules).
+- Ether extract (obtained with ether).
+Take 3-5 grams of this fern-root extract on an empty stomach, prepared in pharmacies, and usually presented as capsules of 0.5 grams (six to ten capsules).
 These capsules typically contain a small dose of a purgative substance, so taking another dose is unnecessary.

 REFERENCES